 I looked up how The Rock works out before I started.
 He works out at the gym.

 A lot of people like his “Iron Paradise” workouts, which last from 90 to 120 minutes.
-Since I don’t work out all the time, I changed them to six days a week with sessions that last 60 to 75 minutes.
+Since I don’t work out all the time, I changed them to six days a week, with sessions lasting 60 to 75 minutes.

 How I plan my workouts for the next month